Dental Bridge Arlington Heights, IL

 How many teeth can be in a bridge?

 The number of teeth in a dental bridge varies.
-Traditional bridges are the most common type of bridge, which is decided by the bridge surrounded on either side by natural teeth.
-Traditional bridges can vary from 1-4 depending on the gap.
+Traditional bridges are the most common type, and the number of teeth is decided by the bridge surrounded on either side by natural teeth.
+Traditional bridges can vary from 1 to 4 depending on the gap.

 Do dental bridges feel natural?